floraledcompany/thundervision/README.md

 This application works identically on macOS and Windows (tested on macOS 10.14 and Windows 10 1793).

-Template projects are copied from a custom template directory upon project creation.
+Template projects are copied from a custom template directory ('tv project templates/') upon project creation.
 These base templates can be fully customized.

 Previous settings are saved via a small .json text document in the default location for app data.
 Admin privileges are needed for this functionality.